ashutoshmjain/gita/src/mathuraChap13.md

 I can't accept a full Bitcoin for a three minute clip - she said - I do full narratives for a tenth of that money.

-The Mentor smiled at her - No one stopped you from doing this full narrative and trust me it is ten times the work anything you did before! - I have the next piece ready for you ..
-And I want to keep the "Payments man" happy - He looked at the Boyfriend who couldn't believe someone tipped a million.
+The Mentor smiled at her - No one stopped you from doing this full narrative and trust me it is ten times of any work you did before! - I already have the next piece ready for you ..
+And I want to keep the "Payments man" happy - He looked at the Boyfriend who couldn't believe someone tipped a million - you had something on your mind!

+It felt like a religious text without the evidence and references - the Boyfriend said - not that religion is bad you know ! - He was probably not able to crystallize the question.

+You might get some answers in the next piece but we need to understand that religion, nations or corporations are just a way to organize a community - Mentor said - at the core of all these is community work.
+In religion, we are expected to put in work before the purpose is exposed to us, in other forms of community, we fix the purpose first and then put in efforts.
+As long as the work is being done, the questions and purpose keep evolving with stage and time.

+He paused a bit to make sure everyone was listening -  If an organization or even an individual fails to "work", they soon perish.
+What we must focus on is the community work that an organization accomplishes rather than the ideals and assumptions they appear to be built on.
+Even profit motivation is a secondary goal because one may profit only if one survives.
+In `Hindu` way of thinking, this intense focus of collective actions - complimentary work streams is what is known as `Karm Yoga`.
+Once we associate ourselves with `Karma`, the myths and their authenticity kinda take a secondary seat.
+Even the completion of work is unimportant.
+What matters to a `Karmyogi` is indulging in actions - it doesn't matter if it was agriculture or science.

 Angel was happy for everyone was plugged into the story!
-And Fairy was keen to read the next piece.
+And Fairy was keen on reading the next piece.

 # `Karma Yoga`